 A clean cut should not leave any loose material, but if you need to clean up an edge, do not use a sander.
 Sanders will mar the finish and in many cases void your warranty.
 A hand coping saw will work well to smooth finished edges if needed.

-One of the most critical steps for properly securing composite decking in place is to make sure you have at least a 1/8-inch gap between the decking boards.
-This space (approximately equal to the width of a 16-penny nail) is important for two reasons.
+One of the most critical steps for properly securing composite decking in place is to make sure you have a 1/4-inch to 3/16-inch gap between the decking boards (don’t exceed 1/2 inch).
+This space is important for two reasons.
 First, it allows for proper drainage and keeps the deck cleaner, safer, and less prone to moisture problems.
 Second, because composite decking expands in hot weather, the space ensures that extra stress won’t be placed on the fasteners.

-Extra spacing is also important between board ends and a wall when decking runs perpendicular to the wall.
-Leave a healthy 1/2-inch gap at the ends to ensure the material can expand and contract without coming into contact with the wall.
+Extra spacing is also important between board ends and where boards meet a wall when decking runs perpendicular to the wall.
+Between end-to-end boards, allow a 3/16-inch space.
+Where board ends meet a wall, leave a healthy 1/2-inch gap to ensure the material can expand and contract without coming into contact with the wall.
 This will increase the longevity of the deck and also prevent bowing during the hottest part of the day.

 Composite decking can be fastened to treated wood joists with screws or with hidden fasteners.
 Using composite deck screws is critical because they are specially designed to help hold the material in place.
 Though common wood screws might seem like they would work as well, they tend to “mushroom,” or bore out the holes rather than set into the material.
 Composite deck screws are designed so that they do not push the material out and will create a much more uniform and tight fit.